-A mud bath and Turtle Beach trip is a great way to see these tombs, and you also get to see a couple of other areas of interest all rolled into one price!
-Trips are available from any of the resorts in the Dalaman region, including Icmeler, Marmaris, Fethiye, Hisaronu, Dalyan, and Olu Deniz.
+A mud bath and Turtle Beach trip is a great way to see these tombs, and you also get to see a couple of other areas of interest, all rolled into one price!
+Trips are available from resorts in the Dalaman region, including Icmeler, Marmaris, Fethiye, Hisaronu, Dalyan, and Olu Deniz.
 The tour will take you a couple of hours longer if you’re staying in Bodrum, but it’s well worth it.

 Incekum, Dalaman Region

-First things first, let’s get the pronunciation right to avoid any embarrassing mishaps.
+First, let’s get the pronunciation right to avoid embarrassing mishaps.
 This is pronounced IN-JE-KUM.
-With that out of the way, let me tell you why you should definitely go.
+With that out of the way, let me tell you why you should go.

 If you love beaches, this is a spot for you, but if you love jaw-droppingly beautiful, clear water and white sand beaches, with shady trees in the background and a tractor that takes you from the parking lot to the actual beach because it’s so private – this is for you!

-You will need to pay a small fee to get into Incekum, but that’s actually a good thing, and it’s a meager cost; in 2020, the entrance fee was 25 lira, which works out at about 2.50 Euros.
-The entrance fee covers the transportation to the beach, down a long country road, and it ensures that this stunningly beautiful area remains clean and well preserved.
+You will need to pay a small fee to get into Incekum, but that’s a good thing, and it’s a meager cost; in 2020, the entrance fee was 25 lira, which works out at about 2.50 Euros.
+The entrance fee covers the transportation to the beach, down a long country road, ensuring that this stunningly beautiful area remains clean and well preserved.
 The numbers are also controlled, so it’s never too crowded.